masaccio/picow_day_clock/README.md

 * Improve the handling of errors:
   * Once the watchdog reboots, the watchdog icon permanently displays
   * Provide feedback from within the Wi-Fi and NTP modules so that timeouts are clearer
-* Figure out how to safely remove the connectors from the Waveshare LCD module so they can be hidden behind the LCDs
 * Build the prototype into a more final layout that is more compact
 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes
 * Get the Windows CI build working for the test and coverage build
+* Make the configuration cleaner and in one place: everything in a `config.h` that tests whether macros are defineded so that can be overridden by CMake
 * And probably more...

 ## Introduction

 This project is the software, hardware design and clock enclosure design for an LCD clock driven by the Raspberry Pi Pico 2 W. The clock design is inspired by the idea of a [Nixie](https://en.wikipedia.org/wiki/Nixie_tube) clock but uses LCDs so that the display is brighter and clearly visible in daylight.
+The clock is intended to be wall-mounted so the read is left a little messy to simplify the electronics build.

 The project is *not* compatible with earlier versions of the Pico and requires the CYW43439 Wi-Fi chip present in the Pico 2 W to function correctly.